There’s a reading crisis in education. Students are leaving school—some even graduating—without learning to read proficiently.

 “I never knew that I didn’t know how to teach reading.
 I am amazed.
 I cannot put into words how much this has helped me as an educator and as a person.”

-REAP provides public school teachers with free training in the foundations of reading instruction.
+REAP provides public school teachers with training in the foundations of reading instruction.
 Teachers learn scientifically proven, evidence-based approaches that improve reading proficiency in all children and are especially critical for struggling readers.

 REAP’s training is based on the Orton-Gillingham (OG) Approach developed over 70 years ago.
 OG is a multi-sensory, systematic and direct approach to phonics instruction.